monofuel/monoprompt/README.md

 ## Environment

 - set `OPENAI_API_KEY` to your OpenAI API key if you want to use the OpenAI API.
+- set `OLLAMA_BASE_URL` if you want to use the Ollama API on a different server. defaults to `http://localhost:11434/api`.

 ## Fine-Tuning